 Put the diced potatoes in your crockpot on low and add 2 cans of cream of mushroom soup.
 Any brand will do, I usually just use whichever is on sale. 😉 Add a dash of salt now if you wish.

-Now add a shake of Hormel real bacon pieces that are 100% real bacon (no I really don’t measure….it’s bacon after all), stir the mixture and set it on low with the top on all day!!
-I use a larger slow cooker for this recipe even though it doesn’t completely fill it because it cooks more evenly and doesn’t have the tendency of burning than if you used a smaller version.
+Now add a shake of Hormel real bacon pieces too.
+Stir the mixture and set it on low with the top on all day!!
+I use a larger slow cooker for this recipe even though it doesn’t completely fill it because it cooks more evenly.

 About 30 minutes before you’re ready to eat add the sour cream, milk, and cheese.
-Stir, recover, and serve 30 or so minutes later with toppings like more sour cream, Hormel Real Bacon pieces, chives, more cheese, and anything else you can think of to complete your loaded baked potato cheese soup recipe.
+Stir, recover, and serve 30 or so minutes later with toppings like more toppings!

 For more easy recipes and crafts please LIKE The Typical Mom on Facebook, sign up for my newsletter, and follow me on Pinterest!